 Providers can now change their patient caseloads online utilizing the Provider Portal.
 To set the PCP caseload over 2500, Provider Enrollment requires a written request stating why the higher caseload is needed.
 The request should be mailed to:Medicaid Provider Enrollment Unit

 No faxes or photocopies will be accepted.
 An original signature is required on the request.
 If the PCP caseload is set over 2500 using the online form, an error will be reported and no change will be made.

-Only currently active providers have access to the provider information portal.
+Only currently active providers have access to the provider portal.
 Inactive or suspended providers must contact the Provider Enrollment Unit before they will be able to log on the portal.

 - Users will be automatically directed to change their password if it matches their Tax ID/SSN or Medicaid/BreastCare provider ID.

 - Passwords must meet all of the password requirements for the provider portal.